 Also, there is a central axis that links all the different wings together.
 When you see a Rolex Air King, always think of the exceptional work they have done on it at the Plans-les-Ouates.
 This facility is eleven stories high but you can only see five of them if you are looking at it from the outside.
 The remaining six of the stories are underground and hidden from prying eyes.
 No doubt, this location is the center of the competitive edge of Rolex.Rolex Private Foundry

 Another fascinating part of this facility is the private foundry.
 This is the facility where the company develops its personal formula for three types of gold.
 It is also the location where it manufactures its own 904L stainless steel.
-Furthermore, you should know that Rolex crafts each of the alloys that it uses for its watches from the scratch in-house.
+Furthermore, you should know that Rolex crafts each of the alloys that it uses for its watches from scratch in-house.
 The reason for this is because the configuration of the metal is the most important factor.
-It determines the mechanical, dimensional and aesthetic properties of the watch.
+It determines the mechanical, dimensional, and aesthetic properties of the watch.

 In addition, the company has invested in a central laboratory where world-class experts are employed.
 These seasoned experts work on the materials and the tribology of the design.
 This includes the science of lubrication, wear, and friction.
-Also, Rolex has the machine that opens and closes the Oyster bracelet clasp in this laboratory.
-This machine repeats this action for about 1,000 times within minutes.
+Also, Rolex has a machine that opens and closes the Oyster bracelet clasp in this laboratory.
+This machine repeats this action about 1,000 times within minutes.
 In addition to the impressive machine in the laboratory, Rolex has also invested in the people who work at this facility.
 These are top-rated scientists who are not from the watch business.
-There is also the ceramic department of Rolex which is an industry leading unit.
+There is also the ceramic department of Rolex which is an industry-leading unit.

 Les Acacias – The International Headquarters of Rolex